Skip to main content

 • All university transcripts

 Once the mobility coordinator has given their approval, register on our online portal and then log in to complete the application form.
 Follow all the instructions to complete the form.
-At the end of the application, you must download and send the following documents to the International Relations Department (SRI) :
+At the end of the application, you must download and send the following documents to the International Relations Office (SRI):

-• Cover lette in English (one general letter or one letter per university).
+• Cover letter in English (one general letter or one letter per university)

 • TOEFL language certificate > minimum 80 points

-• A copy of your university transcripts (including post-baccalaureate / preparatory exams) with an English translation
+• A copy of your university transcripts (including post-baccalaureate) with an English translation

 • A copy of your passport (in colour)